Academic Map

 Graduates will be able to evaluate, plan for and counsel individuals in the areas of fitness, athletics, and cardiac rehabilitation.
 Students are being prepared for advanced degree work in exercise physiology, physical therapy, and other health fields, including medical school and positions as personal trainers and health fitness instructors with both hospital-based wellness programs and corporate fitness programs.

-Unless otherwise noted, a grade of "C minus" or better is required for all other coursework required for the major.
+A grade of "C minus" or better is required for all coursework required for the major.

 Mapping Coordinator: Amy Sanderson